dylanfisher/ci20/_projects/isolation.md

 - Two distinctly different ways of viewing your content.
 - A page (or multiple) that describes the process of documenting your subject.
 Explain using both text and image/video how and why you chose to document your subject, and go into detail explaining how this process informed the nature of the final archive.
+- All of your entries need to be treated consistently, and the method of image making you choose should relate to your concept.

 ### References